malciller/dio-domains/README.md

 docker compose logs -f   # Look for "Market data farm connection is OK"
 ```

+> [!CAUTION]
+> **First-time connection requires 2FA.** When IB Gateway starts for
+> the first time (or after credential changes), IBKR will send a 2FA
+> challenge to your IBKR mobile app or security device.
+You must
+> approve it within the timeout window or the gateway will fail to
+> authenticate.
+Connect via VNC (see below) to monitor the login
+> process.
+Subsequent reconnections and daily restarts are handled
+> automatically by the `TWOFA_TIMEOUT_ACTION: restart` and
+> `RELOGIN_AFTER_TWOFA_TIMEOUT: "yes"` settings.

 ### 4. VNC access (optional)

 Connect to `localhost:5900` (password: `ibkr`) via any VNC client to